-With the holidays comes family gatherings, delicious food, beautiful decor, and all of the exciting celebrations with our loved ones.
-It also means more cars out on the road, leaving our homes empty as we visit family and friends, and increased usage of stoves and other kitchen appliances with more cooking and baking.
+With the holidays come family gatherings, delicious food, and exciting celebrations with our loved ones.
+But it also means more cars out on the road, leaving our homes empty as we visit family and friends, and increased usage of stoves and other kitchen appliances with more cooking and baking.

-Unfortunately, insurance companies experience an increase in claims around the holidays – particularly with house fires, theft, and car accidents.
-Nobody wants to spend their holidays and ring in the new year dealing with these overwhelming and stressful issues.
+Unfortunately, insurance companies experience more claims around the holidays – particularly with house fires, theft, and car accidents.
+So naturally, nobody wants to spend their holidays ringing in the new year dealing with these overwhelming issues.

 Car insurance tips for the holidays

-- Check with your insurance broker about your car insurance coverage, limits, and deductible payment so you have a full understanding of what you’re covered for.
-This helps you gain peace of mind and approach the holidays with no surprises.
+- Check with your insurance broker about your car insurance coverage, limits, and deductible payment to fully understand what you’re covered for.
+This process helps you gain peace of mind and approach the holidays with no surprises.